pixweber/IonaCRM/README.md

 # IonaCRM - A Simple & Straight CRM with Symfony 4

-IonaCRM is a Customer Relationship Management tool that aims to help manage your business easily
+IonaCRM is a Customer Relationship Management tool that aims to help manage your sales easily

 ## Features
+Provided with features built to speed up your selling

+Dashboard

 Marketing
-+ Contacts/ customers
++ Contacts/Customers

 Inventory
 + Products